Mesut of Menteshe

 Mesut was a bey of Menteshe, one of the Anatolian beyliks (principalities).

 Background

-In the second half of the 13th century, the Seljuks of Anatolia became the puppet of the Mongols and the vassal Turkmen tribes began to act independently.
+In the second half of the 13th century, the Seljuks of Anatolia became a puppet of the Mongols and the vassal Turkmen tribes began to act independently.
 Mesut was the son of Menteshe, a tribe leader who had settled his tribe in Caria (southwestern Anatolia, presently Muğla Province and parts of Aydın and Antalya Provinces of Turkey).